-Mindfulness, MD represents the natural progression of a mindfulness project a colleague and I created during medical school.
+Mindfulness, MD represents the natural progression of a mindfulness project a colleague and I created during our third year of medical school.

 My colleague, Andy, and I were working with patients undergoing treatment for opiate addiction when we conceived of a mindfulness workshop.